Rainy Day Activities for Kids: Funsquare Play Sofas will Keep Your Family Sane in Wet Weather

 She had been inspired by similar products overseas, and earlier this year launched the range.

-The Funsquare pillows include four pieces – one thick base, one thin base and two trapezium pillows.
+The Funsquare play couch include four pieces – one thick base, one thin base and two trapezium pillows.
 You can also add on cylinder pieces for more creative structures.

 All of the pieces are made from water resistant microsuede fabric that is soft, easy to clean and "grips" with the other sofa pieces for maximum build options.